Retrieve Free Alaska Divorce Records (Certificate Access)

 The main resource to find divorce records in Alaska is the Health Analytics and Vital Records Office (HAVRS), which is a division of Alaska’s Department of Health.
 On the HAVRS website, users can access a special section where they can request a regular or certified divorce certificate.

-Divorce records ruled before 1950 can be obtained from the Clerk of the Superior Court in the district where that particular divorce was granted.3 On the other hand, for divorce records granted after 1950, requesters must contact the local Health Analytics and Vital Records office (HAVRS), depending on your county or city, either online or offline.
+Divorce records ruled before 1950 can be obtained from the Clerk of the Superior Court in the district where that particular divorce was granted.3 On the other hand, for divorce records granted after 1950, requesters must contact the local Health Analytics & Vital Records office (HAVRS), depending on your county or city, either online or offline.

 Screenshot of the map for the Health Analytics and Vital Records location, also showing directions.